Making 12-Step Calls

 Our Central Service office maintains a 24-hour telephone line, known as the “hotline”.
 During office hours, the Central Service staff answers that phone.
 But overnight and on weekends, the phone is forwarded to a Hotline volunteer to take the calls.
-A great way to serve.
+This is a great way to serve.
 Hotline volunteers are expected to answer the phone, talk for a few minutes max, answer short questions etc. But for calls that require further attention, you will get the caller’s phone number and then get a 12th Step volunteer to call them back.
-(See “Do 12th Step Work” above.)
+(See “Make 12-Step Calls” above.)
 You will be provided with a list of 12th Step volunteers who have agreed to do this.
 You will also receive some guidelines on how to respond to various types of callers.

 Answering Chat Requests